Kummer Rigidity for Hyperk\"ahler Automorphisms: Proof of Theorem

 \subsubsection{Remark}

-A result of Claudon, Graf, Guenancia, and Naumann \cite[Theorem D]{claudon2020kahler} gives rise to a generalization of \cite[Corollary 1.16]{GKP}, applicable for compact K\"ahler normal complex spaces with klt singluarities (i.e., drops the projectivity assumption).
+A result by Claudon, Graf, Guenancia, and Naumann \cite[Theorem D]{claudon2020kahler} gives rise to a generalization of \cite[Corollary 1.16]{GKP}, applicable for compact K\"ahler normal complex spaces with klt singularities (i.e., drops the projectivity assumption).
 Thus Theorem \ref{lem:21} may be extended to the case of a non-projective $Y$.
-Nonetheless, we still need $X$ to be projective for constructing $Y$, in this paper.
+Nonetheless, in this paper we still need $X$ to be projective to construct $Y$.